The MENA Region:

 By Mathias Larsen

 As China prepares to launch its next Five-Year economic plan, scheduled for March 2026, one technology is emerging as a clear strategic priority: green hydrogen.
 While solar, wind, and electric vehicles remain central to global decarbonization, China is betting that green hydrogen will define the next era of clean energy leadership.
-Crucially, this push is not just domestic; just as China is moving other green supply chains overseas, this is already, and will increasingly, happen for green hydrogen.
+Crucially, this push is not confined to China’s domestic market.
+As with other green supply chains, China is already extending its green hydrogen ambitions overseas — a trend set to accelerate.
 In this context, the Middle East and North Africa (MENA) region is emerging as a focal point for Chinese investment and industrial expansion, supporting the positioning of the region as a global green hydrogen hub.
+With a supportive industrial environment and direct access to European markets, Chinese companies’ pipeline of project under development in the MENA region is growing.
+While most projects are in the early stages, the trend is clear.

-At home, China is aggressively ramping up green hydrogen production and infrastructure.
-Major industrial clusters in provinces such as Hebei and Inner Mongolia in the country’s northeast, and Qinghai in central China, are becoming testing grounds for the deployment of electrolyzers, hydrogen storage, and fuel cell applications.
+At home, China is rapidly ramping up green hydrogen production and infrastructure.
+Major industrial clusters in provinces like Hebei and Inner Mongolia in the country’s North East, and Qinghai in central China, are becoming testing grounds for electrolyzer deployment, hydrogen storage, and fuel cell applications.
 Already the world leader in terms of capacity, the Chinese government has set ambitious targets, aiming for rapid production capacity growth towards 2030, supported by government subsidies, large-scale pilot production projects, and state-backed investment in technology innovation.
 Domestic projects are focused not only on supply for industrial and transportation use, but also on creating an integrated ecosystem of research, manufacturing, and grid integration, ensuring that China develops both the technical expertise and production scale needed to compete globally.
 Similar to China’s dominance in other clean technologies, this policy is motivated by the wish to lead the world in this new sector.
-Reflecting the current and future lead of China, the country with the second largest capacity is Saudi Arabia with only a third of China’s capacity.
+Reflecting the current and future lead of China, the country with the second largest pipeline of projects underway is Saudi Arabia, with a project capacity representing a third of China’s.

 The competitive advantage of the MENA region

 Green hydrogen is particularly suited to hard-to-abate sectors, including heavy industry, shipping, and aviation, where electrification is challenging.
-Recognizing this, China is moving rapidly to scale up capacity, for now, primarily at home, but increasingly also abroad.
-The MENA region offers a unique combination of advantages: vast solar resources, low-cost land, and existing fossil fuel infrastructure that can, in certain cases, be repurposed for hydrogen production, storage, and transportation.
+From supporting the industry at home, China is progressively extending this push beyond its borders.
+In that context, the MENA region offers a unique combination of advantages: vast solar resources, low-cost land, and existing fossil fuel infrastructure that can, in certain cases, be repurposed for hydrogen production, storage, and transportation.
+And while the region is known for its scarce water resources, energy efficient desalination is emerging as a mitigating solution.
 For Chinese companies, these conditions present an unparalleled opportunity to achieve scale and cost efficiency.

-Data from ongoing projects shows that China is already establishing a significant footprint in MENA.
-In Egypt, for example, China Energy Engineering has invested USD 6.75 billion in a project for the Suez Canal Economic Zone, with construction beginning in 2024.
-The project aims to produce 210,000 tons of hydrogen and 1.2 million tons of green ammonia annually.
-Furthermore, in Morocco, a new green hydrogen project is partially funded by China Energy Engineering Corporation, with an MoU signed in 2023.
-Combining ammonia, green hydrogen, and renewables, the capacity translates into an approximately USD 5 billion investment.
+Data from emerging projects shows that China aims to establish a significant footprint in MENA.
+These projects highlight a growing ecosystem of joint projects between Chinese and local partners across the MENA region.
+In Egypt, for example, China Energy signed a framework agreement in 2023 to invest USD 6.75 billion in a project for the Suez Canal Economic Zone.
+The project aims to produce 210,000 tonnes of hydrogen and 1.2 million tonnes of green ammonia annually.
+Furthermore, in Morocco, a new green hydrogen project would be partially funded by Energy China International Construction Group, with a Memorandum of Understanding (MoU) signed in 2023.
+Combining ammonia, green hydrogen, and renewables, the 1.4 million tonnes of planned capacity would translate into an approximately USD 5 billion investment.
 As another large-scale example, Jordan’s Ministry of Energy and Mineral Resources is planning a USD 1.16 billion green hydrogen and ammonia project with China’s UEG Green Hydrogen Development.
-Still in early stages, the two parties signed an MoU in September 2025.
-These projects highlight a growing ecosystem of joint projects between Chinese and local partners across the MENA region.
+The project is still at very early stage, as the two parties signed an MoU in September 2025.

 A window of opportunity for the region

-Recent data published by the Net Zero Industrial Policy Lab underscores that this is already happening.
-13 projects are currently taking place in the MENA region out of a global total of 24 projects.
-This illustrates a deliberate strategy from China rather than a coincidence.
-Chinese firms are signing MoUs and cooperation agreements with the host country and international partners, laying the groundwork for industrial-scale production.
+Recent data yet to be published by the Net Zero Industrial Policy Lab underscores that this phenomenon is emerging.
+Out of a total of 24 Chinese green hydrogen projects underway globally, 13 are set to take place in the MENA region.
+Taken together, these projects indicate a coordinated strategy steered by Beijing.
+Chinese firms are signing MoUs and cooperation agreements with host countries and international partners, laying the groundwork for industrial-scale production.
 As these projects transition from planning to operational stages, capacity will increase sharply, making the MENA region a global hub of green hydrogen production.

 China’s emerging global role

-Chinese companies are positioned to dominate the manufacturing of key green hydrogen components, including electrolyzers, storage tanks, and transport solutions.
-Furthermore, China’s domestic objectives also drive this outward push.
-Green hydrogen complements its existing investments in solar and wind, enabling seasonal energy storage, grid balancing, and decarbonization of industries that cannot rely solely on electricity.
-By exporting capital, technology, and industrial capability to MENA, China not only meets its domestic carbon neutrality targets but also extends its global leadership in the most important clean technologies.
-From this intention, MENA becomes both a supplier of green hydrogen and a strategic partner in China’s global green energy agenda.
+Chinese companies are positioned to dominate the manufacturing of key green hydrogen components, using the MENA region as a global stepping stone to accessing global markets.
+This covers a range of green hydrogen industrial components, including electrolyzers, storage tanks, and transport solutions.
+Conveniently, green hydrogen complements its existing solar and wind projects in the MENA region, enabling seasonal energy storage, grid balancing, and decarbonization of industries that cannot rely solely on electricity.
+By exporting capital, technology, and industrial capability to MENA, China is extending its global leadership in the most important clean technologies, from wind and solar to green hydrogen.
+If all projects go ahead at the announced scale, this outward push reframes MENA as both a green hydrogen supplier with half of China’s overseas green hydrogen projects and as a strategic partner within China’s broader global green energy strategy.

-This trend has significant implications for global energy dynamics.
-As Chinese investment scales up, production costs will fall, making green hydrogen increasingly competitive and accelerating adoption worldwide.
-For the MENA region, hosting Chinese-led green hydrogen projects both advances China’s global role and could catalyze economic diversification, technological development, and industrial modernization, creating a new low-carbon growth pathway.
-Furthermore, such investments further cement the MENA region’s dependency on Beijing for its green transition.
+This trend has significant implications for global energy dynamics, both in the short and long term.
+As Chinese investment scales up, production costs may fall - partially driven by falling costs of renewables - making green hydrogen more competitive, ultimately, accelerating global demand.
+For the MENA region, hosting Chinese-led green hydrogen projects, thereby, both advances China’s global role as a central energy supplier and could become an industrial driver for catalyzing economic diversification, technological development, and industrial modernization, creating a new low-carbon growth pathway.

 A budding trend set to scale up